 PTSD (post-traumatic stress disorder)

 The neurological and physiological nature of PTSD symptoms can have dire consequences on one's physical and mental health.
-The disruption of cortisol hormone levels, and the chronic activation of the fight-or-flight stress response, have been clinically associated with many other conditions including depression, dysregulated attention (ADHD), insomnia, chronic pain, and digestive dysfunction, among others.
+The disruption of the endocrine and nervous systems, such as the chronic activation of the sympathetic fight-or-flight response, have been clinically associated with many other health conditions

 Current mainstream therapies include pharmaceuticals, cognitive behavioral therapy, and psychotherapy.
 The nature of these therapies is that they have either an invasive effect on the brain, or an indirect one.
-Psychotropic medicine has short term results, due to the duration of the drug’s effects.
-Behavioral and psychiatric interventions often do not deal with the brain directly.
-Since the brain is the foundation of mental health, cognitive ability, and general wellness, implies the need to interact with and influence its performance.
+Pharmaceutical treatments are known to have short term results, due to the duration of the drug’s effects, as well as carry the potential of developing tolerance and dependence.
+Behavioral and psychiatric interventions have been partially successful because of their inability to deal with the brain directly.
+Since the brain is the foundation of mental health, cognitive ability, and general wellness, any influence over its neurological and metabolic performance can be of the utmost importance.

-The ability to read brainwaves in real time allows the technology of neurofeedback to digitally pair sounds and images simultaneous to specific patterns of activity.
+The ability to read brainwaves in real time allows neurofeedback technology to digitally pair sounds and images with specific patterns of activity.
 The application neurofeedback shows clinical superiority because it addresses the fundamental dysregulation that trauma impacts upon the brain.
-One specific protocol known as “alpha-theta” has shown clinical superiority and established long-term results in alleviating symptoms of PTSD in combat veterans.
+One specific protocol known as “alpha-theta” has shown clinical superiority that ranged up to 80% success rate in alleviating symptoms and long-term effects of PTSD in combat veterans.

 References: